OctopusDeploy/blog/blog/2022-02/zero-to-octopus-hero-part-2/index.md

 ## Next steps

-Next, I want to look at more features of Octopus Deploy, and learn how it can integrate with other tools.
+Next, I want to look at more of Octopus Deploy's features, and learn how it can integrate with other tools.

 I'm enjoying my learning journey and the way concepts are starting to click.
 I’m excited about expanding my knowledge and testing it.